shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level7-1-custom-keyboard.md

 so what if this isn't ascii based encoding, but keyboard based, 2 and 3 are one apart on the keyboard too (if you llist them by row), let's see if we can get this to work

-We just make a list of codes, fill in what we we know/theorize to be the mapping, and find out that we can fill in the missing mappings based on how each row on a qwerty keyboard is laid out!
+We just make a list of codes, fill in what we we know/theorize to be the mapping, and find out that we can fill in the missing mappings based on how each row on a qwerty keyboard is laid out! codes seem to correspond with keys row by row from top to bottom, with each row from right to left:

 ```
+00 BACKSPACE
 01 +
 02 _
 03 0 // known